1298650702lc-ops/LLM-GCL/README.md

 The model training and evaluation workflow is as follows:

 1. **Data Loading and Validation**
-   The CSV file is loaded, the `左旋标签` column is verified as a binary target containing both `0` and `1`, and numerical and categorical features are identified.
+   The CSV file is loaded, the `Left-handed tag` column is verified as a binary target containing both `0` and `1`, and numerical and categorical features are identified.

 2. **Stratified Data Splitting**
    The internal data is divided into training, tuning, validation, and test sets using a 4:4:1:1 ratio.
 Each subset has a fixed role, and the subsets are never mixed.